nanocosmos/docs/docs/webrtc/nanostream_webrtc_getting_started.md

 -----

-## nanoStream WebRTC Browser API
+## nanoStream Webcaster Browser API

-The nanoStream WebRTC Browser API is based on a Javascript API connected to the nanoStream WebRTC Server.
+The nanoStream Webcaster Browser API is based on a Javascript API connected to the nanoStream WebRTC Server.
 It can be used for creating your own live video broadcast web page for plugin-free live streaming with WebRTC.